pr3y/Bruce/WIKI.md

 New features, SPIFFS and SDCard

 ## Led control
+Control ESP32 S3 Stamp RGB LED, with the options purple, white, red, green and blue to extra style, also led flash blinks the LED.

 ## Openhaystack
 This is a little more complex to setup but basically you can use [this repository](https://github.com/MatthewKuKanich/FindMyFlipper) to generate a AirTag public key encoded in base64.